MartinaB91/project5-task-app-front/README.md

 - Another benefit of using the react library is that the code files are smaller and if the project would be continued it will be easier for another devloper when this structure has been used.
 - Usage of react JSX has been of great use when creating dynamic html with variables and passing parameters.
 ### UX
-- The user experience has been improved by using react.
-One feature that has improved the user experience is the hooks which have made it possible to run certain code on specific events for example keeping the current family member scoreboard updated without refreshing the page.
+The user experience has been improved by using react.
+- One feature that has improved the user experience is the hooks which have made it possible to run certain code on specific events for example keeping the current family member scoreboard updated without refreshing the page.
+- Another feature that has improved the user experience is the react spinner which made it possible to easy show the user that the content, in this project tasks are loading.
 - By using react bootstrap the user interface is clearly structured and fully responsive, this is something that most users expect since every day usage could be by phone, tablet and computer.

 ## Components